BOEM25/cw-homepage/src/pages/blog/2020-03-01-creating-an-rpg-dialog-effect-with-react-and-react-spring.md

 ## Animated Typewriter Effect

-Alright, now we come to the meat and potatoes of our DialogBox.
-Adding the animated type-writer effect to the `Message` component using `react-spring`.
-React Spring is such a powerful animation library specifically because it let's us animate just about anything you can assign a value to.
+All right, now we come to the meat and potatoes of our DialogBox.
+Adding the animated typewriter effect to the `Message` component using `react-spring`.
+React Spring is such a powerful animation library specifically because it lets us animate just about anything you can assign a value.
 ​

 ```javascript